Command responsibility: 15th-century Europe

-The Knight Hagenbach was accused of, tried, and convicted for war crimes that "he, as a knight, was deemed to have [had] a duty to prevent"; in self-defense, Hagenbach argued that he was only following the military orders of Charles the Bold, the Duke of Burgundy, to whom the Holy Roman Empire had bequethed Breisach.
-Although the term command responsibility did not exist in the 15th century, the tribunal did presume he had a legal responsibility for the war crimes of his soldiers, thus Hagenbach's trial was the first war crimes trial based upon the legal doctrine of command responsibility.
+The Knight Hagenbach was accused of, tried, and convicted for war crimes that "he, as a knight, was deemed to have [had] a duty to prevent"; in self-defense, Hagenbach argued that he was only following the military orders of Charles the Bold, the Duke of Burgundy, to whom the Holy Roman Empire had bequeathed Breisach.
+Although the term command responsibility did not exist in the 15th century, the tribunal did presume he had a legal responsibility for war crimes of his soldiers, thus Hagenbach's trial was the first war crimes trial based upon the legal doctrine of command responsibility.Levine, Eugenia.
+"Command Responsibility: The Mens Rea Requirement".
+Global Policy Forum.
+February 2005.